 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
-If you use one of these and buy something we make a little bit of money.
+If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

-What Type of Lens Should You Choose?
+What Type of Lens for Portraits Should You Choose?

 When choosing your focal length, you need to take the crop factor of your camera before anything else.
 It will determine how a lens will behave and look on your camera.
 Read our article here to learn what it means and how it works.